-Table 5: Methodology Guidelines for Model Processing and Validation
+Table 7: Methodology Guidelines for Model Processing and Validation

-Survey Capture Method Minimum Standard Guideline Scan to Scan registration is only used in situations where there is good overlap of hard surfaces between adjacent scans, and in these cases not relied upon at the sole registration constraint.
-Survey scan targets should be coordinated (during capture or post processed) in each scan, including for construction of the Primary, Secondary or Tertiary control network.
-Terrestrial Laser Scan Overlap constraints (either scan targets and/or scan to scan alignment) should minimise distortion risk by having good coverage and geometry relative to the area scanned.
+Survey Capture Method Minimum Standard Guideline Terrestrial Laser Scan Scan to Scan registration is only used in situations where there is good overlap of hard surfaces between adjacent scans, and in these cases not relied upon as the sole registration constraint.
+Survey scan targets should be coordinated (during capture or post processed) in each scan, including where placed over Primary, Secondary or Tertiary control marks.
+Scan locations should be laid out to minimise shadow areas in the dataset.
+Overlap constraints (either scan targets and/or scan to scan alignment) should minimise distortion risk by having good coverage and geometry relative to the area scanned.
 Registration residuals should be reported as part of the evidence that the accuracy standards have been achieved (both relative and repeatability standards).
 Colour imagery shall be captured and applied as RGB point cloud colouration in the model, therefore reasonable lighting conditions should be maintained during the capture process.
-For K3 standard or better multiple drive passes should be captured, and drive pass matching carried out and reported on during processing; Mobile Laser For K2 standard or better at least 4 independent passes should be captured (it is recommended that 3 in each direction should be targeted for observational redundancy).
-Scans Areas of limited sky visibility (including zero sky visibility environments) there should be additional feature coordinate constraints in the registration process sufficient to prove that the accuracy specification has been met.
+Mobile Laser Scans For K3 standard or better multiple drive passes should be captured, and drive pass matching carried out and reported on during processing.
+For K2 standard or better (where scanning is for the purposes of detail design) at least 4 independent passes should be captured (at least 2 in each direction) is required for observational redundancy.
+In areas of limited sky visibility (including zero sky visibility environments) there should be additional feature coordinate constraints in the registration process sufficient to prove that the accuracy specification has been met.
 Colour imagery shall be captured and applied as RGB point cloud colouration in the model, therefore reasonable lighting conditions should be targeted.
-The rigour of the capture and processing methodology must be consistent with the accuracy specification level required.
+Photogrammetry Methods The rigour of the capture and processing methodology must be consistent with the accuracy specification level required.
 For K4 standard or better error residual values for model control points must be supplied.
-Photogrammetry Methods For K3 standard or better the error residuals for independently surveyed points or features in the model between the ground control points used in the model registration must be supplied as supporting evidence that the repeatability accuracy standard has been met.
+For K3 standard or better the error residuals for independently surveyed points or features in the model between the ground control points used in the model registration must be supplied as supporting evidence that the repeatability accuracy standard has been met.
 These check points should include features both at ground level and above ground level to mitigate the risk of distortions across the model.
 These checks can be either 3D points, or horizontal and vertical check points provided separately.